 It’s true that making new friends can be more difficult when you’re over a certain age – especially if you’re shy.
 But there are many excellent ways you can meet new people and form new connections.

-Because retirement is the beginning of a new chapter in your life, and a time for new pursuits and adventures, it’s also an excellent time to move home and downsize.
+Because retirement is the beginning of a new chapter in your life, and a time for new pursuits and adventures, it’s also an excellent time to move home and perhaps downsize.

-Whether your children have flown the nest and you no longer need a family house, or you’d simply prefer a smaller place to look after, downsizing is a great way to free up more money for your retirement funds.
+Whether your children have flown the nest and you no longer need a family house, or you’d simply prefer a smaller place to look after, downsizing is a great way to free up some money for your retirement funds.

 14. Do up your home